Living costs, banking, and money

 Please note that if the 21st falls on a weekend or a bank holiday, your stipend will be paid on the first working day following the 21st.

-You will receive a remittance via email from the Chevening Secretariat (or the ACU, our host organisation)
+You will receive a remittance via email from the Chevening Secretariat (or the British Council, our host organisation)

 First stipend payment